Need better bug tracking system

 Suggestion is to use a more mature system like Bugzilla.

-#1 Updated by Rich Lowe about 8 years ago
+#1 Updated by Rich Lowe over 8 years ago

 I'm not sure switching systems helps, people always file bugs that are lacking in detail.
 My experience (though anecdotal) is that if you make more fields mandatory, what you get is not better bugs filed, but less bugs filed. defect.opensolaris.org mandates very little, and bugs.opensolaris.org mandates far too much, but both had their share of great and utterly useless bug reports.